-3. Integrate CLTs into the City's housing, economic development, and land use plans collectively decide how to develop a vacant lot needs.
-Credit: NYCCLI
+3. Integrate CLTs into the City's housing, economic development, and land use plans the state NC the state of the s

 - A. Implement community-based, comprehensive citywide planning that incorporates community land stewardship. - B. City housing plans should specify strategies and goals for making CLTs an affordable housing strategy. - C. Expand opportunities for CLTs to maintain affordability and community stewardship for commercial, community, and open space.